Read more about

 The University of Sydney is the third leading public university in Australia, having been established in 1850 and inaugurated in 1852.
 The university is located in Sydney and is ranked one of the world’s most beautiful universities.
 More than 33,000 undergraduate and more than 19,000 postgraduate students are enrolled at the university.
 Some notable personalities that have studied at the University of Sydney include Prime Minister Malcolm Turnbull, Michael Kirby, Mary Kostakidis, Clive James, and Charles Perkins.

 The University of Melbourne is ranked as the leading public university in Australia, and is located in Parkville, Victoria.
 The university was established by Hugh Childers through the Act of Incorporation.
 Classes started in 1855 with 16 students and three professors.
-The university enrolls about 45,000 students with more than 4000 academic staff.
-The current chancellor is Allan Myers, and Glyn Davis is the vice chancellor.
+The university enrolls about 45,000 students with more than 4,000 academic staff.
 The University of Melbourne has produced such notable personalities as Sir John Behan, Robert Manne, Barry Patten, Graham Allan, Hugh Morgan, international humanitarian lawyer Helen Durham, and Sir Robert Menzies.

 Your MLA Citation